node-ci/nci/docs/tutorials/standalone-web-ui.md

 Now we can add some projects for building them.

-Let's add nci it self as project.
+Let's add nci itself as project.

 Create project dir first: